Food allergies

 What are food allergies?

-When the body’s immune system reacts unusually to specific foods, it is called a food allergy.
+Food allergies occur when the body’s immune system reacts unusually to specific foods.
 The body mistakenly produces an antibody when a specific food that triggers the allergy has been consumed.
 The antibodies start a process that releases histamine for the body to fight what it thinks is invading it.
-Finding out which foods are causing the symptoms can be more difficult for some people.
-Food allergies can take a while to diagnose.
+Finding out which foods are causing the symptoms can be difficult for some people and some types of allergies can take a while to diagnose.

 What are the symptoms of food allergies?